LanKuDot/game_modules/CircularScrollingList/README.md

     }
     ```

-9. Attach the script `IntListBank.cs` to the gameobject "CircularScrollingList"
+9. Attach the script `IntListBank.cs` to the gameobject "CircularScrollingList" (or another gameobejct you like)
 10. Again click the menu of the `CircularScrollingList` and select "Assign References of Bank and Boxes" to automatically add the reference of `IntListBank` to it (The script must be in the same gameobject of the `CircularScrollingList`), or manually assign it to the property "List Bank". \
     <img src="./ReadmeData~/step_a_10.PNG" width=400px />
 11. Adjust the height or width of the rect transform of the gameobject "CircularScrollingList".
 When running, the list boxes will be evenly distributed in the range of height (for **Vertically** scrolling list) or width (fot **Horizontally** scrolling list). \